thecloudsphere/documentation/source/usage.rst

 Validation
 ----------

-A configuration can be validated with the ``validate`` command of ``timonctl`` and the following Yamale schema.
-If ``timonctl`` is used with an invalid configuration, an ``ERROR`` message is displayed.
+A configuration can be validated with the ``validate`` command of ``tcsctl`` and the following Yamale schema.
+If ``tcsctl`` is used with an invalid configuration, an ``ERROR`` message is displayed.

 .. code-block:: console

-   timonctl validate config timon.yaml
+   tcsctl validate config tcs.yaml
-   Config timon.yaml is valid.
+   Config tcs.yaml is valid.

 The scheme for validating the configuration was written for `Yamale <https://github.com/23andMe/Yamale>`_.